liliarose/take-home-phlebotomist/README.md

 # take-home-phlebotomist

-By default, queries the site multiple times for 2-3 minutes until it gets a valid response (with geojson features) and then checks if the clinician is within bounds of the polygons passed.
-If they're out of bounds, sends a warning email.
+By default, queries the site every second per clinicianId.
+If it gets an unexpected response or the clinician is out of bounds, sends an email and then waits for 2-3 seconds before querying again (and sending warnings).
+How frequently it queries and how long it waits after sending a warning email can be changed in `configs.json.`
-If we don't receive a valid response (a geoJson with 1 point and at least 1 polygon) within 2-3 minutes, we will send a warning email.

 ## To Use
 1. Install shapely: `pip install shapely`